9th April 2026: Official Opening Confirmed

 Addressing Community Concerns

-Throughout the planning process, Kesgrave Town Council has worked closely with residents, Suffolk Police, East Suffolk Council officers, and youth service providers to address concerns relating to noise, environmental impact, and anti-social behaviour.
+Throughout the planning process, Kesgrave Town Council has worked closely with residents, Suffolk Police, and partners to address concerns relating to noise and anti-social behaviour.

-Mitigation measures include: CCTV coverage, secure fencing, locked access outside permitted hours, clear signage on appropriate use, and ongoing monitoring in partnership with relevant agencies.
+Mitigation measures include: CCTV coverage, secure fencing, locked access outside permitted hours, and ongoing monitoring.